-As the Committee has noted in its reports and policy briefs to the Secretary, rural population health is diminished when multiple, often co-occurring, factors limit one's ability to thrive.
-The co-occurrence and coalescence of factors, such as, but not limited to, poverty, socio-economic status, and disease, take a toll on the health of rural communities.
-According to USDA's Economic Research Service (ERS), in 2016, the poverty rate for Americans living in nonmetropolitan (rural) areas was higher than the national rate and that of those living in metropolitan (urban) centers (16.9%, 14%, and 13.6%, respectively).
-Across age categories, the overall poverty rate among children (those under 18 years) was the highest at 23.5% when compared with urban children, rural and urban working adults, and rural and urban seniors.
-Additionally, of the 353 counties identified as those in persistent poverty across the country, 301 (85.3%) were rural.
+As the Committee has observed in the past, rural population health is diminished when multiple, often co-occurring factors limit one's ability to thrive.
+The co-occurrence and coalescence of factors - not limited to, but including, poverty, socio-economic status, and disease - take a toll on the health of rural communities.
+According to USDA's Economic Research Service (ERS), in 2016, the poverty rate for Americans living in nonmetropolitan (rural) areas was higher than the national rate and that of those living in metropolitan (urban) regions (16.9%, 14%, and 13.6%, respectively).38 Across age categories, the overall poverty rate among children^{vii} (those under 18 years) was the highest at 23.5% when compared with urban children, rural and urban working adults, and rural and urban seniors.38 Additionally, of the 353 ERS-identified persistent poverty counties across the country, 301 counties (or 85.3%) of those were rural.38

-Beyond poverty levels, geographic differences seem to account for greater disparities in life expectancy, mortality, and chronic disease.
-Although national rates of infant death have been steadily decreasing, 39 as has rates based on levels of urbanization, 40 the rural-urban gap remains.
-In 2014, the infant mortality rate was 20% higher among rural counties (6.55 deaths per 1,000 births) than large urban counties (5.44 deaths per 1,000 births).
-41 In addition to infant mortality, according to data from the CDC, death from vii The National Incidence Study (NIS) is a congressionally mandated, periodic research effort by HHS's Administration for Children and Families to assess the incidence of child abuse and neglect in the U.S.

-viii The Vera Institute of Justice is an independent nonprofit national research and policy organization funded by the Ford pregnancy-related complications among rural women (ages 15-44) in 2015 was 64% higher than that of women living in large urban areas.
-46 Moreover, there are growing divides in rural-urban mortality and life expectancy trends, as referenced in the Committee's 2015 policy brief on the issue.47 While national mortality rates have been on the decline, the rural mortality rate has decreased relatively slower than the urban rate.
-Furthermore, from 2005-2009, a 13% difference in mortality rates was observed between the two populations with nearly a two-and-half-year discrepancy in life expectancy (76.9 years [rural] compared to 79.1 years [large metro areas]).47,48 These outcomes are unsurprising given that the prevalence of chronic disease conditions (e.g., COPD,49 obesity,50 diabetes and coronary heart disease,51 and arthritis52) are higher among rural communities.
+Beyond poverty levels, geographic differences seem to suggest greater disparities in life expectancy, mortality, and chronic disease.
+Although national rates of infant death have been steadily decreasing39 as has rates based on levels of urbanization,40 the rural-urban gap remains.
+In 2014, the infant mortality rate was 20% higher among rural counties (6.55 deaths per 1,000 births) than large urban counties (5.44 deaths per 1,000 births).41 In addition to infant mortality, according to data from the CDC, death from pregnancy-related complications among rural women (ages 15-44) in 2015 was 64% higher than that of women living vi Analysis of BRFSS ACE survey data was obtained from 103,203 respondents from Maine, Minnesota, Montana, Nebraska, in large urban areas.42 Moreover, there are growing divides in overall rural-urban mortality and life expectancy trends, as noted in the Committee's 2015 policy brief on the issue.43 While national mortality rates have been on the decline, the rural mortality rate has decreased relatively slower than the urban rate.
+Furthermore, from 2005-2009, a 13% difference in mortality rates was observed between the two populations with nearly a two-and-half-year discrepancy in life expectancy (76.9 years [rural] compared to 79.1 years [large metro areas]).^{43,44} These outcomes are unsurprising given that the prevalence of chronic disease conditions (e.g., COPD,45 obesity,46 diabetes and coronary heart disease,47 and arthritis48) tend to be much higher among rural communities.